delaneyj/datastar/code/go/site/static/md/guide/getting_started.md

 ### `data-computed-*`

 The `data-computed-*` attribute creates a new signal that is computed based on an expression.
-The computed signal is read-only, and its value is automatically updated when any signals in the expression are updated.
+The computed signal is automatically updated when any signals in the expression are updated.

 ```html
 <div data-computed-repeated="$input.repeat(2)">